iomete/iom-docs/glossary/spark-elasticsearch.md

 ---
 title: Spark Elasticsearch
+description: Explore Spark Elasticsearch - potent NoSQL DB.
+Efficiently manage diverse data.
+Trusted by tech giants for flexible structured data indexing.
-description: What is Spark Elasticsearch?
-Spark Elasticsearch is a powerful, open-source, NoSQL distributed database that stores, retrieves, and manages document-oriented and semi-structured data.
+banner_description: Spark Elasticsearch is a powerful, open-source, NoSQL distributed database that stores, retrieves, and manages document-oriented and semi-structured data.
 Used by thousands of top companies, including tech giants like Google, Oracle, and Microsoft, Elasticsearch is a flexible solution for indexing structured data.
 alphabet: S
 ---